 If resident students leave campus, they are encouraged to:

 Residential students are encouraged to stay on campus as often as possible and limit weekend visits home.
-If residential students do travel out of the state of Maryland, they must adhere to the University’s International and Out-of-State Travel Policy which includes notification and quarantine/testing protocols.
+If residential students do travel out of the state of Maryland, they must adhere to the University’s International and Out-of-State Travel Policy which may include notification and quarantine/testing protocols.

-Due to challenges with appropriately sanitizing these spaces, shared kitchens (except for refrigerators and microwaves) in the residence halls will be closed.
+Shared kitchens in the residence halls are in the process of being reviewed for safety.
 Cleaning supplies will be provided for shared kitchen spaces.

 Residents are allowed to have one visitor (residential student ONLY) in the room (maintaining a minimum 6-foot distance between one another).
 Residential students also must know the names of anyone they visit to aid in contract tracing.